How to Use Analytics to Find and Solve the Toughest Organizational Questions

 05/28/2019 by Ken Matz Modernization - Analytics

-The term analytics means different things to different people depending on the role and position at the organization.
+The term analytics means different things to different people depending on the role and position in your business.
 If you are a CFO, it will mean something different than it does to a data scientist.
 If you are a financial analyst, it will mean something different than it does to a biostatistician.

 I can remember in the late 1990s while implementing a financial consolidation and reporting solution in Vancouver, British Columbia.
 I was talking to the financial analysts of a major gas pipeline company.
 They talked about processing actual values, budgeted values, and a forecast that was updated monthly.
 Even though I have a financial background, because I was working for an analytic software vendor, I thought they were talking about analytical forecasting.
 What they meant was re-forecasting the rest of the year’s financial results based on the run rate of the most recent financial results.